CxSalas/Griteria-Nicaragua-Flutter/README.md

 # Griteria Nicaragua Flutter

-This project was developed using Flutter and SQLite to listen the songs of the Virgen Maria made in Nicaragua with their lyrics.
+This project was developed using Flutter and SQLite to listen to the songs of the Virgen Maria made in Nicaragua with their lyrics.

 ## Screenshots